amm926616/bin/README.md

 # Bin-Scripts
-Bash scripts and python scripts I've created and personally havebeen using.
+Bash scripts and python scripts I've created and personally have been using.